Clean Energy Financing

 7 steps to cleaner energy in your home

-After applying to the program and your eligibility is confirmed, you will need to sign the Clean Energy Financing Customer Agreement which outlines the financial agreement.
+Once you register for the program and your eligibility is confirmed, you will need to sign the Clean Energy Financing Customer Agreement which outlines the financial agreement.
 (The customer agreement and registration forms will be emailed to you.)

 After signing the Customer Agreement, you will need to book a Certified Home Energy Assessment for your home (we can help make that happen!):